Areas below 2000m, from May until November:

 Travellers to settings with extremely poor hygiene (eg, refugee camps) or likely to be in close proximity with cases (eg, healthcare workers), and/or visiting for 6 months or more, are advised to have a booster dose of polio-containing vaccine if they had not received vaccination in the past 12 months.

 Travellers who intend to visit Afghanistan for 4 weeks or more should be aware that proof of vaccination, given 4 weeks to 12 months before departure from the country (an International Certificate of Vaccination or Prophylaxis [ICVP]), may be required on exit.
 Failure to produce this documentation may result in vaccination at the point of departure, most likely with oral polio vaccine.

-Immunosuppressed travellers and their household contacts and pregnant travellers who plan to travel to Afghanistan for 4 weeks or more are strongly advised to receive inactivated polio vaccine (IPV) within 1 year before planned departure from Afghanistan and to ensure this is recorded on an ICVP.
+Immunosuppressed travellers and their household contacts and pregnant travellers who plan to travel to Afghanistan for 4 weeks or more should not be given oral polio vaccine; such individuals are therefore advised to receive inactivated polio vaccine (IPV) within 1 year before planned departure from Afghanistan and to ensure this is recorded on an ICVP.

 Vaccination recommended for travellers whose activities put them at increased risk, including those at risk due to their work (eg, health workers or those working with animals), those travelling to areas where access to post-exposure treatment and medical care is limited, those planning higher risk activities such as running or cycling, and long-stay travellers.